dougolson/dougolson.github.io/_posts/2015-12-26-Diving-Into-the-DFT.markdown

     for k= 31  Xk = [-0.-0.j]

 That worked nicely for an integer signal frequency.
 If you use a float, like f = 5.4, the DFT spreads out and doesn't give such a precise result (the blue trace in the plot).
-It also doesn't make much sense that frquencies on either side of 5 would be correlated and then anticorellated with the basis sinusoid at 5.
+It also doesn't make much sense that frequencies on either side of 5 would be correlated and then anticorellated with the basis sinusoid at 5.
 Things make a lot more sense if you look at the magnitude by taking the absolute value of each X[k]  (green trace).

 ```python